 How To Take Care Of Yourself

-Do what feels right to you: Don’t feel pressured to talk right away.
+Do what feels right to you.
+Don’t feel pressured to talk right away.
+Do what feels right to you.
 If you choose to discuss your loss, speaking can give your friends and family the opportunity to support you in an appropriate way.

-Write: You may find it helpful to write your feelings or to write a letter to your lost loved one.
-This can be a safe place for you to express some of the things you were not able to say before the death.
+Write.
+You may find it helpful to write your feelings or to write a letter to your lost loved one.
+This can be a safe place for you to express some of the things you were not able to say before their death.

 How to Help

-Accept their feelings: Loss survivors grapple with complex feelings after the death of a loved one by suicide, such as fear, grief, shame, and anger.
-Accept their feelings and be compassionate and patient, and provide support without criticism.
+Accept their feelings.
+Loss survivors grapple with complex feelings after the death of a loved one by suicide, such as fear, grief, shame, and anger.
+Accept their feelings and be compassionate and patient, and provide support with empathy and without judgement.

-Use sensitivity during holidays and anniversaries: Events may bring forth memories of the lost loved one, and emphasize this loved one’s absence.
+Be empathetic.
+Events like holidays, birthdays, and anniversaries may bring forth emotions and memories of the lost loved one, and emphasize this loved one’s absence.
+Check in on and use empathy with loss survivors during these times.

-Use the lost loved one’s name: Use the name of the person who has died when talking to survivors.
+Don’t avoid talking about the person who died by suicide.
+Use the name of the person who has died when talking to survivors.
 This shows that you have not forgotten this important person, and can make it easier to discuss a subject that is often stigmatized.

 Brett celebrates his mother's memory every day, not just on a designated holiday.